nori-parelius/noriparelius/content/post/my-year-with-zettelkasten.md

 There are much better explanations of what a Zettelkasten is and how it works than I could put together here.
 One of the very best ones is [Introduction to the Zettelkasten Method on zettelkasten.de](https://zettelkasten.de/introduction/), so if you want a proper in depth introduction, head over there. ([zettelkasten.de](https://zettelkasten.de) is hands-down the best resource about all thinks Zettelkasten and they have a great forum too.)

 In short, a Zettelkasten is a way of note-taking based on creating a network of interconnect thoughts/notes.
 It can be done both physically, the old-school way with a filing cabinet full of paper slips (Zettelkasten is German for "slip box"), or digitally with the many note-taking apps and software solutions available.
-The only things necessary are a way of uniquely identifing and finding each note and a way to implement bidirectional links.
+The only things necessary are a way of uniquely identifying and finding each note and a way to implement bidirectional links.

 Using index cards for note-taking used to be a pretty common thing.
 However, what most people mean when they talk about a Zettelkasten nowadays is a bit more specific.

 Modern Zettelkästen (that is plural for Zettelkasten), are inspired by the work of Niklas Luhmann, a 20th century German sociologist who built a Zettelkasten of about 90,000 cards and used it to help him write over 50 books and 550 articles.
 He also wrote a book about his practice, called Communicating with Slip Boxes.

-Sönke Ahrens brought new attention to the Zettelkasten method in his [book How to Take Smart Notes](https://www.soenkeahrens.de/en/takesmartnotes#zettelkasten-en), where he explaines what a Zettelkasten is and how to use it.
+Sönke Ahrens brought new attention to the Zettelkasten method in his [book How to Take Smart Notes](https://www.soenkeahrens.de/en/takesmartnotes#zettelkasten-en), where he explains what a Zettelkasten is and how to use it.

 ## The basic principles of a Zettelkasten {#the-basic-principles-of-a-zettelkasten}